tom-seddon/acorn_mos_disassembly/docs/refresh.md

 ## D (under development)

 * 3.20D: bring in some of the MOS 3.50 code shuffling to free up space for future improvements
-* 3.50D: improve relocated language ROM Tube transfer speed
+* 3.50D: further improve relocated language ROM Tube transfer speed
+* All: improve OSWRCH speed when printing text at text cursor.
+Most noticeable in modes 0/3/4/6/7 when printing only to screen
+* 3.50D: fix text printing speed in modes 1/5, which was previously needlessly a bit slower than in MOS 3.20

 ## C